Danger on Midnight River

 Danger on Midnight River is the sixth novel in the World of Adventure series by Gary Paulsen.
-It was published on July 1, 1995 by Random House.
+It was published in 1994 by Random House.

 Plot

 The story is about Daniel Martin who gets made fun of a lot because he isn't the brightest kid in school.
 But when he and his classmates get stranded in the wilderness, Daniel saves the day.

 Publication

 It was later turned into a two part omnibus along with Grizzly by Macmillan and released in February, 1999.
 Also on February 14, 2006 it was turned into a three part omnibus along with Escape from Fire Mountain and Hook 'Em Snotty! by Random House.